-10.36.1 - A coach or team captain can, at an appropriate moment, ask for clarification of a specific decision by the referees but only:

-10.36.1.a - At half time or conclusion of the game.

-10.36.1.b - When the ball is out of the playing area.

-10.36.2 - No communication with the referees is allowed when the ball is in play or when the referees are actively performing their game duties.
-Other team officials must not communicate with the referees.

-10.36.3 - A coach or team captain must not:

-10.36.3.a - Communicate with the referee while the ball is in play, when the referees are actively performing their duties or when it is not half or full time.

-10.36.3.b - Be disrespectful in words or gestures and/or engage in excessive verbal communication towards a Referee, official or opponent, or engage in any other unsporting behaviour except where an Ejection red card is awarded.

-10.36.3.c - Leave the coaches area during play.

-10.36.4 - Any breach of these rule must be penalised by one green card that will apply to all coaches and team officials from that team for the duration of that game.
-Signal 17 with green card applies.

-10.36.5 - The one green card will be issued either immediately or at the next break in play at the discretion of the Referee.

-10.36.6 - The one green card to a group of coaches and team officials is a warning without exclusion.

-10.36.7 - An Ejection red card will be awarded to a coach or team official who leaves the coaches area after a green card warning has been given to any coach or team official from that team.
-Signal 17 with red card applies.
+- 10.36.1 A coach or team captain can, at an appropriate moment, ask for clarification of a specific decision by the referees but only: - 10.36.1.a At half time or conclusion of the game. - 10.36.1.b When the ball is out of the playing area. - 10.36.2 No communication with the referees is allowed when the ball is in play or when the referees are actively performing their game duties.
+Other team officials must not communicate with the referees. - 10.36.3 A coach or team captain must not: - 10.36.3.a Communicate with the referee while the ball is in play, when the referees are actively performing their duties or when it is not half or full time. - 10.36.3.b Be disrespectful in words or gestures and/or engage in excessive verbal communication towards a Referee, official or opponent, or engage in any other unsporting behaviour except where an Ejection red card is awarded. - 10.36.3.c Leave the coaches area during play except where an Ejection Red Card is awarded.
+A Team Captain is excluded from this rule if they are playing the game. - 10.36.4 Any breach of these rule must be penalised by one green card that will apply to all coaches and team officials from that team for the duration of that game.
+Signal 17 with green card applies. - 10.36.5 The one green card will be issued either immediately or at the next break in play at the discretion of the Referee. - 10.36.6 The one green card to a group of coaches and team officials is a warning without exclusion. - 10.36.7 An Ejection Red Card will be the next card awarded to a coach or team official who leaves the coaches area after a green card warning has been given to any coach or team official from that team.
+Signal 20 with red card applies.

-10.36.8 - A coach or team official receiving an Ejection red card must immediately leave the competition area and cannot be replaced.
-The game will not continue until they have left the competition area and they may take no further part in the game and cannot communicate with the players and coaches remaining.

-10.36.9 - If the individual refuses to leave the competition area the Referees will abandon the game and refer the matter to the Competition Committee.
+- 10.36.8 A coach or team official receiving an Ejection rRed eCard must immediately leave the competition area and cannot be replaced.
+The game will not continue until they have left the competition area and they may take no further part in the game and cannot communicate with the players and coaches remaining. - 10.36.9 If the individual refuses to leave the competition area the Referees will abandon the game and refer the matter to the Competition Committee.